TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-01-14-alice-nelmio-hautelook-faker-and-how-to-upgrade-doctrine-fixtures-part-2.md

 <br>

-We've wrapped this script into a command, and put the command into [swiss-knife](https://github.com/rectorphp/swiss-knife/#9-convert-alice-fixtures-from-yaml-to-php) package, so anyone can run it in CLI:
+We've wrapped this script into a command, and put the command into the [swiss-knife](https://github.com/rectorphp/swiss-knife/#9-convert-alice-fixtures-from-yaml-to-php) package, so anyone can run it in CLI:

 ```bash
 vendor/bin/swiss-knife convert-alice-yaml-to-php fixtures